distribworks/dkron/README.md

 ```

 This script:
-- Starts MailHog (simulating the CI service container)
+- Starts Mailpit (simulating the CI service container)
 - Runs tests with the same configuration as GitHub Actions
 - Provides clear pass/fail results
-- Allows you to inspect emails in the MailHog UI
+- Allows you to inspect emails in the Mailpit UI

 See [.github/TESTING.md](.github/TESTING.md) for more information about CI testing.